KatscratchX/Speaker-Project/README.md

 **Short description**

 Wall mounted 3D printed passive speakers for a home desk/ studio setup with bluetooth and Aux connectivity.
+Took me a month (mostly weekends) to plan the sound output, source the drivers, electronics and metal parts, model the body, print, assemble and iterate the speakers.
 All designs are original.
-Took me a month (mostly weekends) to plan the driver output, source the drivers,electronics and metal parts, model the body, print, assemble and iterate the speakers.

 **1. Introduction**